import abc

 else:

-logging.info(f"{type(self).__name__} will execute {run_function}")
+logger.info(f"{type(self).__name__} will execute {run_function}")

 self.run_function = run_function # User-defined run function.